PeterdQuinn/peterdQuinn/README.md

 ### Hi there, I'm [Peter Quinn] 👋

 ## I'm a father, educator , and full stack web developer!
--  📚      I understand DAPPS,DeFI,NFTs and the creating of crypto currency tokens.
+-  📚      I have a deep understanding of the blockchain,Defi,Nfts and crypto currency.
--  💱      I’m currently know languages for smart contracts and protocols for blockchains.
+-  💱      Deep understanding of smart contracts for different blockchains ecosystems.
--  🖥️      I love developing crypto currency applications, And Full stack websites (M.E.R.N)
+-  🖥️      Deep understanding of the M.E.R.N stack.
--  💲       2022 Goals: Become more proficient in web design as well as adding to blockchain and creating Nfts.
+-  💲      Freelance web developer, Looking to move into blockchain development
--  🏫      About me: I am involved in the Sol community.
-I love crypto, nfts, and blockchain technologies.
+-  🏫
--  ✔️      React is my favorite front end language.
+-  ✔️      Certified Full stack web developer.